OhhhZenix/CSC405/module-8/README.md

 # Module 8
-A simple WebGL program that.
+A simple WebGL program that demonstrates hidden surface removal using the painter's algorithm.

 ## Usage
 1. Ensure you are in the correct directory of the sub-project.